-The CB will require evidence that a plan (of research) to develop these models is developed.
-The research plan should outline strategies that will be used to determine what impacts, if any, are occurring, and the extent of the impacts.
+The CB will require evidence that a plan (of research) to develop the specified models is developed and formally adopted within 1 year of re-certification and prior to the first annual surveillance audit.
+The research plan must outline strategies that will be used to determine what impacts, if any, are occurring, and the extent of the impacts.
 Strategies could include, but are not limited to, comparing impacts of the fishery using areas that are unfished with suitable/comparable fished areas at a scale that is appropriate and robust enough to understand impacts from fishing across the entire fishery.
 Regardless of the strategy or strategies chosen, the research plan should identify and provide evidence for the studies being scientifically robust.

-The client will be required to show that the research plan is either developed with input from fully independent experts with demonstrated world-class credentials and research experience in ecological impacts of fishing (such as those on the ECO-SRG) or that it is properly SCS DOCUMENT DRAFT REPORT FOR PUBLIC COMMENT WESTERN AUSTRALIA ROCK LOBSTER FISHERY (WRL) 31 JULY 2006 reviewed by a set of independent experts of equal qualification.
+The client will be required to show that the research plan is either developed with input from fully independent experts with demonstrated world-class credentials and research experience in ecological impacts of fishing (such as those on the ECO-SRG) or that it is properly reviewed by a set of independent experts of equal qualification.
 Additionally, the client must consult stakeholders (individuals and/or organizations in the commercial fishing industry, recreational fishing industry, and conservation groups) in the design and development of the plan.